RackPing/api_client_samples/README.md

 # RackPing API 2.0 Client Sample Programs

-Sample programs in several languages that you can copy-and-paste to automate common RackPing Monitoring tasks from the command line or cron.
+Sample programs in several programming languages that you can copy-and-paste to automate common RackPing Monitoring tasks from the command line, custom scripts or cron.

 These are end-user sample client programs that call the RackPing Monitoring API 2.0.